Common Room logo

 1. 8

-Tell me about a time you had a significant disagreement with a colleague or manager.
-How did you handle it, and what was the resolution?
+Tell me about a time you encountered a significant technical challenge or bug in a feature you owned.
+How did you approach diagnosing and resolving it, and what did you learn from the experience?

 2. 9